floodfx/aws-dynamodb-getting-started-guide-kotlin/README.md

 # aws-dynamodb-getting-started-guide-kotlin
-Ported AWS Getting Started Guide Java code to Kotlin
+I ported the AWS Getting Started Guide for Java to Kotlin

+Feel free to send PRs with more idomatic Kotlin